top of page

 NLD Men's Senior First Team Squad 2019

-After taking a sabbatical, NLD RFU called upon Nathan Eggleshaw to be Head Coach (Paviors RFC Head Coach), with Nathan Smith (Kesteven RFC Head Coach), and Roxy Fearon (Derby RFC Head Coach).
-They built the squad and competed in the Bill Beaumont County Championship, winning the last game against North Midlands.
-I was their Sports Therapist including Pitch Side.
-Bring on 2020!!!
+After taking a sabbatical, NLD RFU called upon Nathan Eggleshaw to be Head Coach (former Paviors RFC Head Coach), with Nathan Smith (former Kesteven RFC Head Coach), and Roxy Fearon (former Derby RFC Head Coach) to create a team for the Bill Beaumont County Championship.
+I was asked to be Lead Therapist including pre and post game assessment and treatment, taping, pitch side first aid, and supplies ordering.

 Patrick Smyth